MLaurenzo/java_refactoring_kata/README.md

 Objectives:
 - change signature

-Change the signature of the exchange method to make is accept a Dollar object.
+Change the signature of the exchange method to make it accept a Dollar object.
 You will have to move the call of the getAmount method inside the exchange method.

 ### Task 4